BoySun045/thesis-closed_loop/README.md

 - ❌ Check diff of two branches on sampling_based_controller repo
 - ❌ A TODO is left in modelling pkg, specifically how to deal with the missing keypoints
 - ❌ Check the state published by modelling pkg, and adapt to the real_controller
+- ❌ No way to check if there's intersaction in raisim when doing remove-add

 ## 🧐 About <a name = "about"></a>